snbadeaux/Pymaceuticals/README.md

 -The fact that there were minimal outliers, shows that the methodology and results of the study were consistent and reliable.

+The line graph singles out one mouse in order to see the tumor volume progression of Capomulin, a drug that seems to be more effective than others.
+The line shows that the tumor volume decrease as time increases.
+This also proves its effectiveness as a drug treatment.
+Of course, further studies would be needed to show just how effective this drug regimen could be.

+-The scatter plot shows, that the heavier the mouse, the less effective the drug regimens seem to be.
+This can be confirmed by looking at the substantial correlation value of 0.84.

 Sources:

 Python Tutorial. (n.d.). https://www.w3schools.com/python/